LNaumann/NDNF_control_inhibition_Naumann25/README.md

 # Layer-specific control of inhibition by NDNF interneurons

-Publication code for Naumann et al., 2024
+Electrophysiological data, simulation and data analysis code for the publication Naumann et al., 2025

 ## Overview

-This repository contains the code for reproducing the computational experiments for the research article "Layer-specific control of inhibition by NDNF interneurons" (Naumann, Hertäg, Müller, Letzkus & Sprekeler, 2024).
+This repository contains the code for reproducing the computational experiments for the research article "Layer-specific control of inhibition by NDNF interneurons" (Naumann, Hertäg, Müller, Letzkus & Sprekeler, 2025).

+## Electrophysiological data

+The file `data_ephys.csv` contains the data from electrophysiological recordings presented in Figures 2, S1 and S2.
+Details are described in the file and in the publication.

 ## Network model